AfaanBilal/whisper-app/README.md

 Author: **[Afaan Bilal](https://afaan.dev)**

 ## Introduction
 **Whisper** is a micro-blogging platform written in Go, React Native and TypeScript.
+This is the repo for the React Native app.
 See [Whisper Server](https://github.com/AfaanBilal/whisper) for the backend API.

 ---